RayBenefield/portfolio/creative-lessons/lesson-1-innovation.md

 feedback that it isn't really that different, that is still valuable information for you.
 USE THAT.
 Don't just sulk and defend that you are different and standout.
 If your target audience doesn't agree, use that information.
-Doesn't mean your innovation was not innovative; as in that case it did in fact stir up conversation.
+Doesn't mean your **Innovation** was not innovative; as in that case it did in fact stir up conversation.
 At that point, then you know your idea wasn't innovative ENOUGH.
 Even this measurement is valuable.

 ## Explore Variations

-Alright so let's be real here, true innovation is sooo difficult.
+Alright so let's be real here, true **Innovation** is sooo difficult.
 Inspiration is where your mind will spend most of its time.
 WHICH IS OK!
 There's nothing wrong in looking at something and thinking "I wonder what would happen if I do this instead".
 So when in doubt, look for your favorite stuff in the community and